MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 ## Sending rich cards

-A rich card is composed of a title, link, description and image(s).
+A rich card is composed of a title, description, link, and image(s).
 A message can contain multiple rich cards, displayed in either list format or carousel format.
 The Bot Framework currently supports four types of rich cards: Hero card, Thumbnail card, Receipt card, and Sign-in card.